- Is IB more difficult than AP?

 - What if I didn’t do a foreign language in middle school?

-If you did not study a foreign language in middle school, you can still do Spanish, French or German at the SL level if you start your freshman year.
+If you did not study a foreign language in middle school, you can still do Spanish or French at the SL level if you start your freshman year.

 - Will I be in class with the same people all day?